EV startup Arrival's cash and equivalents slump at end of first quarter

 The company, which did not provide any details on first-quarter results in its earnings release, said it has built three vans at its Bicester factory, with five more in progress.

-Earlier in April, Arrival said it would merge with blank-check firm Kensington Capital Acquisition Corp V KCGI.N.
+Earlier in April, the company said it would merge with blank-check firm Kensington Capital Acquisition Corp V KCGI.N.

 The transaction would allow Arrival to access up to $283 million of cash "held in trust" for building its Charlotte, North Carolina factory and for developing its XL Van, Arrival said on Monday.